 On Monday I went back to the island once more, this time to walk to the far end of the island.
 That part of Venice is covered in parks and possibly is even more beautiful than the “tourist” portion of the island.
 I was glad that it wasn’t known by many tourists.
 It was almost empty, which was a relief after shoving my way through crammed streets the previous days.
 Spent an hour just sitting on the grass in a park watching the boats and ferries go by.
 Finally, I went back to the train station and took my train to Verona.

 Venice was a good city to visit.
 You possibly don’t need to spend many days in Venice, except that I will need to go back sometime to take a tour of the other surrounding islands which comprise the city.
-For now, I’m happy with my visit there.
+For now, I’m happy with my 2 days in Venice.
 But however long you plan to spend in Venice, make sure it is on your itinerary for at least a day, just so you can say you’ve been there.
 It’s worth it.